 Step 1: Ready with the below data.

-Step 3: once the chart is inserted, right click on the data and add data series to it.
-The data series you are going to add is the duration column.
-Please refer to the previous Excel Gantt Chart example to know the steps.
+Step 3: Once the chart is inserted, click on the data, and add the data series.
+The data series we will add is the “Duration” column.
+Again, please refer to the previous example to know the steps.

-Step 3: As soon as you inserted the new item, you need to add vertical axis names to it.
+Step 4: As soon as we insert the new item, we need to add vertical axis names.

-Once you are done with the chart, your chart will look like this.
+Once we are done with the chart, the chart will look like this.

-Step 4: Format X-Axis Values to arrange the date properly.
-Below image will give an idea to you.
+Step 5: Format X-Axis values to arrange the date properly.
+The below image will give us an idea.

-Note: I have removed Legends from the chart.
+Note: We have removed Legends from the chart.

-Step 6: Design you chart with different colours for different events.
+Step 7: Design the chart with different colors for different events.

-- Apply 3D formatting.
-For 3 D formatting go to formatting sections of the chart and explore all the possible options.
+- Apply 3-D formatting.
+For 3-D formatting, we must go to the “formatting” sections of the chart and explore all the possible options.

 - Apply different colors for different bars to give differentiation.